1. Application of Conditions

 “Client” means the individual, firm, company or other party who accepts a quotation or offer from the Supplier for the sale of Lists and supply of Services, or whose order for Lists and Services is accepted by the Supplier;

-“Controller” shall have the meaning set out in the DPA before 25 May 2018, and thereafter the meaning set out in the GDPR;
+“Controller” shall have the meaning set out in the UK GDPR;

 “Data” means information comprising any combination of (but not limited to) postal address, email address, telephone number, contact name and qualifying information such as company size etc. in any number of fields;

-“Data Protection Laws” means any laws and regulations in any relevant jurisdiction relating to privacy or the use or processing of data relating to natural persons, including: (a) EU Directive 95/46/EC and 2002/58/EC (as amended by 2009/139/EC) and any legislation implementing or made pursuant to such directives, including (in the UK) the Data Protection Act 1998 (the “DPA”) and the Privacy and Electronic Communications (EC Directive) Regulations 2003; and (b) from 25 May 2018, EU Regulation 2016/679 (“GDPR”); and (c) any laws or regulations ratifying, implementing, adopting, supplementing or replacing GDPR; in each case, to the extent in force, and as such are updated, amended or replaced from time to time;
+“Data Protection Laws” means any laws and regulations in any relevant jurisdiction relating to privacy or the use or processing of data relating to natural persons, including: (a) the UK GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003; (b) the Data Protection Act 2018 and (c) any laws or regulations ratifying, implementing, adopting, supplementing or replacing the UK GDPR and the Data Protection Act 2018; in each case, to the extent in force, and as such are updated, amended or replaced from time to time;

 “DP Regulator” means any governmental or regulatory body or authority with responsibility for monitoring or enforcing compliance with the Data Protection Laws;

 “End-User” means any person to whom Client supplies (either directly or through a Broker) any Data;